 What are some of stachybotrys molds characteristics?

-Grows well on wet general cellulose surfaces but is slow .
+Grows slowly on wet general cellulose surfaces.

 Where does stachybotrys grow outside?

-Often found growing on Soil, decaying plant substrates, decomposing cellulose (hay, straw), leaf litter, and seeds.
+Often found growing on soil, decaying plant substrates, decomposing cellulose (hay, straw), leaf litter, and seeds.
 Growth not influenced by soil pH or copper; growth enhanced by manure.

 Where does stachybotrys grow inside?